criccomini/twister/README.md

 ## 🤖 GPT-4 Generated

 Twister is written almost entirely by [OpenAI's ChatGPT 4 LLM](https://openai.com/product/gpt-4).
 This includes not only Twister's code, but its tests, docs, commit messages, and even this README.

+Check out the [AI at the Helm: Building an Entire Open Source Project With GPT-4](https://cnr.sh/essays/ai-helm-building-open-source-project-gpt-4) to learn more about building Twister with GPT-4.